 STATE BY STATE...

+Once your trailer is approved on ROVER, it can be registered with your state authority.
 Registration requirements differ slightly accross states.
 Herewith some useful links to local authority websites.

 NEW SOUTH WALES